Curb Your Attention: Causal Attention Gating for Robust Trajectory Prediction in Autonomous Driving: Methods

 \subsection{AgentNet: Generating Agent-Centric Representations}

 AgentNet is composed of two submodules: \textit{trajectory encoder} and \textit{map-encoder}.
-The context information generated by the map encoder is fused with the outputs of the trajectory encoder to form the contextual map representations.
-Note that in this stage the agents' states are encoded independently, as we need disentangled agent representations for explicit causal interaction modeling via the CDN.
+First, the raw map and agent inputs are presented in an agent-centric approach \cite{mtr,multipath++}.
+The context information generated by the map encoder is fused with the outputs of the trajectory encoder to form the contextual agent representations.
+Note that in this stage the agents' states are encoded independently, as we need disentangled agent representations for explicit causal agent interaction modeling via the CDN.